seasonedcc/croods/docs/docs/the-actions.md

 It will send a request to `DELETE /todos/:id` (unless you set the `path` or `customPath` params).

-It will store the result on `destroyed` unless it is still requesting (`destroying`) or the request caused an error (`destroyError`).
+It will change the `state.destroying` when it is requesting or `state.destroyError` when the request caused an error.

+The Promise returns the destroyed object in case it was successfull and the object was previously in the `state.list`.

 Calling it this way is equivalent to what the APIs name as `DELETE/DESTROY/REMOVE`.

 ```
-const { destroyed, destroying, destroyError } = state
+const { destroying, destroyError } = state
 ```

 #### Result

 The `return` of `destroy` will depend on if the request succeeds.
-If it does, you'll get the server response when the Promise resolves and also the component will be rerendered with the new `state.destroyed`.
+If it does, the Promise will return the destroyed object if it was previously on `state.list`.
 Otherwise the Promise will resolve to `false` and the component will be rerendered with the `state.destroyError` message from the API.

 # Setters